serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 ### Get Involved

-Serverless has a really helpful, vibrand and awesome community.
-Do you want to help us develop the best Serverless toolings out there?
+Serverless has a really helpful, vibrant and awesome community.
+Do you want to help us develop the best Serverless tooling out there?

 Contributing isn't just about code!
 Chime in on discussion, help with documentation updates or review PRs.